LIS

 2. Generalist physicians or physicians with experience in addiction medicine are permitted to provide general medical evaluations and concurrent or integrated general medical care.

-3. Physicians and physician extenders who are either employed by or contracted with the agency or through referral arrangements with the agency and who shall have a DEA-X number to prescribe buprenorphine.
+3. Physicians and physician extenders who have a current DEA registration authorizing the prescribing of scheduled drugs, including Schedule III drugs, who are either employed by or contracted with the agency or through referral arrangements with the agency.

 4. Staff who shall be cross-trained to understand signs and symptoms of psychiatric disorders and be able to understand and explain the uses of psychotropic medications and understand interactions with substance use and other addictive disorders.